chen-harrison/BalanceBot/README.md

 # BalanceBot
 The BalanceBot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
-It was done with a two other teammates, Ziyue Zhou and Yufei Zhu.
+It was carried out with a two other teammates, Ziyue Zhou and Yufei Zhu.

 ## Functionality